Bobberns/Bobbys-PhilNITS-Grind/My Notes/Computer Science Fundamentals.md

 Information can exist in various forms, such as characters and numerals.
 However, when stored in a computer, all information—regardless of its form—is represented as combinations of 1s and 0s.
 This representation, known as <font color="#76923c">**binary numbers**, serves as the foundation of all digital data</font>.
 Simply put, at its core, all computer-stored information is essentially just sequences of 1s and 0s.

 >[!question]
-Now, I want to understand why must we understand how information is translated into the computer, why must we learn how the computer understands information and data at the lowest level.
+Now, why must we understand how information is translated into the compute?
+Why must we learn how the computer understands information and data at the lowest level?

 >**Information Theory** is the mathematical study of the quantification, storage, and communication of information.